DesterStorm/Inventory-Tracker/doc.md

 1. sets the header to the name of the app, the stylesheet to style.css and a message defining the purpose of the app

-2. contains the card and container divs which house the majority of the html in the app.
+2. contains the card and container divs which house the majority of the javascript based html in the app.

-3. sets the order of the scripts which interact with it
+3. sets the order of the scripts which interact with Index.html

 Index.js
 1. DOMContentLoaded is called to load the DOM at the start of the app